Egyptians March in Outrage Over Former Ruler Mubarak's Life Sentence

-The crowds gathered today after a court sentenced Hosni Mubarak, the embattled, ailing, and former ruler who led Egypt with an iron first for thirty years, to life in prison for his role in killing hundreds protesters who were demanding he step down.
+The crowds gathered today after a court sentenced Hosni Mubarak, the embattled and ailing former ruler who led Egypt with an iron first for 30 years, to life in prison for his role in the killing of more than 800 protesters who were demanding he step down.
 The charges carried a possible death sentence, but the judge chose life imprisonment instead.

-Mubarak, once a key US alley and one of the longest standing Arab leaders in modern history, sat stone faced as judge Ahmed Rifat read his verdict in court
+Mubarak, once a key U.S. ally and one of the longest standing Arab leaders in modern history, sat stone faced in court as Judge Ahmed Rifat read his verdict.

-It began with words that just two years ago, were unthinkable
+It began with words that just two years ago, would have been unthinkable.

-"The people released a collective sigh of relief after a nightmare that did not, as is customary, last for a night, but for almost 30 black, black, black years -- darkness that resembled a winter night.
+"The people released a collective sigh of relief after a nightmare that did not, as is customary, last for a night, but for almost 30 black, black, black years -- darkness that resembled a winter night," he said.